Associate Program

 All programs at Beal University are offered with hybrid learning options!
 At Beal, you can take many classes online from the comfort of your home.
 Distance learning fits your life schedule, letting you complete your courses stress-free.

-The first 4-6 months of your program can be completed online, so there’s no need to put off your education.
+, so there’s no need to put off your education.
 Hybrid and online learning options give you the peace of mind, flexibility, and support that you need to succeed!

 Hands-On Learning Experience